 As opposed to it being a negative, or something that disqualifies us, I’d suggest that a healthy awareness of, and willingness to share our vulnerability actually qualifies and gives us credibility.
 As leaders, teachers, parents, colleagues, friends… Basically, as people.

-So let’s not be afraid to use it’s power.
+So let’s not be afraid to use its power.

-*If there is a lot of stuff to bare, the appropriate place for us to do that is with our own peers/other leaders or a mentor/coach.
+*If there is a lot of stuff to lay bare, the appropriate place for us to do that is with our own peers/other leaders or a mentor/coach.

 ———————–